Vesias/cline_docs/prompting/custom instructions library/cline-memory-bank.md

 #### Project Intelligence

-* Let Cline discover patterns
+* Let Claude discover patterns
 * Validate important insights
 * Focus on non-obvious learnings
-* Use .clinerules as a learning tool
+* Use .clauderules as a learning tool

-Remember: The memory bank is Cline's only link to previous work.
+Remember: The memory bank is Claude's only link to previous work.
 Its effectiveness depends entirely on maintaining clear, accurate documentation and confirming context preservation in every interaction.